 • Ideally, the length of the battery should occupy at least 50-60% of the window opening.

-• The optimal height of the heating radiator \u003d distance from the windowsill to the flooring is deductible to 15-20 cm, since the distance from the battery to the windowsill during installation should be at least 8-10 cm, as well as the distance from the floor to the lower border of the battery also vary within 8- 10 cm.
+• The optimal height of the heating radiator \u003d distance from the window sill to the floor coating minus 15-20 cm, since the distance from the battery to the window sill when installing should be at least 8-10 cm, as well as the distance from the floor to the lower border of the battery, also vary within 8- 10 cm.

-• The thickness of the battery is determined by the layout features, although the maximum heat transfer is achieved if the radiator protrudes 4-5 cm outside the window sill.
+• The thickness of the battery is determined by the features of the planning, although the maximum heat transfer is achieved if the radiator performs 4-5 cm beyond the windowsill.

-Given the size of the product at the stage of calculating the required number of sections, the buyer is in advance of inaccuracies in the determination of the required amount of heat for a particular room.
+Considering the size of the product at the stage of calculating the required number of sections, the buyer insures itself from inaccuracies in advance when determining the required amount of heat for a particular room.

 Calculation of heating radiators

-The optimal power of the radiator is determined separately for each room, since the volume of heated air in various rooms is unlikely to be the same.
-Depending on the necessary degree of accuracy of the final result, one of the calculation methods is selected.
+The optimal radiator power is determined for each room separately, since the amount of heated air in various rooms is unlikely to be the same.
+Depending on the required degree of accuracy of the final result, one of the calculation methods is selected.

-According to SNiP, for heating 1 m², 100 W thermal energy is needed, therefore:
+According to SNiP, for heating 1 m², 100 W thermal energy is necessary, so:

-The calculation of the heating radiator by area refers to a less time -consuming method, which determines a rather approximate result.
+The calculation of the heating radiator in the area relates to a less labor-intensive method, which causes a rather approximal result.

 Calculation by volume

-Guided by SNiP, 1 m³ in panel, brick houses without additional insulation measures requires 41 watts, and in insulated houses equipped with modern double -glazed windows, 34 watts are enough.
-The calculation is as follows:
+Guided by SNiP, for heating 1 m³ in panel, brick houses without additional insulation measures, 41 W is required, and in insulated houses equipped with modern double-glazed windows, 34 W is enough.
+The calculation is made as follows:

-Unlike the previous method of calculation, determining the number of sections by volume gives a more accurate result, but not the most reliable.
+In contrast to the previous method of calculation, the determination of the number of sections by volume gives a more accurate result, but not the most reliable.

 Using corrective coefficients

-The peculiarity of the method lies in the fact that when calculating the number of heating radiators, various coefficients are taken into account, which in one way or another affect the maintenance of heat in the room.
-The calculation formula has the following view:
+The peculiarity of the method is that when calculating the amount of heating radiators, various coefficients are taken into account, which to one way or another affect the preservation of heat in the room.
+The formula of the calculation has the following form:

-• KTEP - the degree of thermal insulation of walls (low or without insulation - 1.27; average - 1.0; high degree of thermal insulation, made using modern materials - 0.85);
+• Ktep - the degree of thermal insulation of the walls (low or without insulation - 1.27; average - 1.0; high degree of thermal insulation, made using modern materials - 0.85);

-• Ctip - a coefficient that adjusts the necessary power of the battery, based on the room located above the room (the attic is not heated - 1.0; residential apartment - 0.8; heated attic - 0.9);
+• KTIP - the coefficient corrective by the required power of the battery, based on the room located above the room (the attic is not heated - 1.0; residential apartment - 0.8; the attic heated is 0.9);

 steel panel_500x450

-For heating the room, 7 sections of a radiator with a capacity of 200 watts will be required.
+To heat the room, 7 sections of the radiator with a capacity of 200 W will be required.

-Thus, the calculation of heating radiators, taking into account the correction coefficients, gives a more accurate result, which may be completely less than when determining the number of sections using approximate calculations.
+Thus, the calculation of heating radiators, taking into account the correction coefficients, gives a more accurate result, which can be completely less than when determining the number of sections using approximate calculations.

 Comments are closed.